 Originally from England, Richard Bowen has lived in Rome for the last fourteen years.
 He holds a Master's degree in medieval and twentieth-century history from London University and, as this might suggest, has a broad-minded and synthetic approach to understanding Rome.
 Richard works quite frequently with institutional travel organizations, such as museums and church organizations, and as a result spends much of his time traveling all over Europe.
 He brings this cosmopolitan and pan-European experience to bear on his work with us in Rome, constantly making connections to other cities and countries in the course of his lectures and seminars.

-Annalivia Villa holds a Masters in art history from the University of Rome "La Sapienza," with a specialization in Renaissance painting and history, including daily life in the 1600s.
+Annalivia Villa holds a Masters in art history from the Sapienza University of Rome, with a specialization in Renaissance painting and history, including daily life in the 1600s.
 She wrote her thesis on Raphael's decoration of the Papal bathroom in the Vatican residence.
 Annalivia is a native Roman whose roots go back decades.
-Her grandfather was one of the Palatine honour guard of the pope.
+Her grandfather was one of the Palatine honour guards of the Pope.
 In addition to teaching (in which she holds an additional graduate degree) and lecturing, Annalivia also works for the Modern Art Gallery of the Municipality of Rome.

 Giulia is an archaeologist, she earned a PhD in Archaeology and History of the urban landscape of Rome.
-She regularly takes part in archaeological field works and academic projects aimed to research and divulging our History.
-She is a licensed guide of Rome, she loves her job because she can reach a wide public, she enjoys explaining and sharing knowledge and ideas about the past and the present Human condition.
+She regularly takes part in archaeological field work and academic projects aimed to research and discover our History.
+She is a licensed guide of Rome.
+And loves her job because she can reach a wider public, she enjoys explaining and sharing knowledge and ideas about the past and the present Human condition.
 As an Historian she is fascinated by the city of Rome, and how with its 3000 and more years of history, it grew and expanded over the centuries, re-using, transforming and destroying its past.
-She likes to share this passion and knowledge withe all her clients.
-She is also a musician, graduated as Piano player.
+She likes to share this passion and knowledge with all her clients.
+She is also a musician and graduated as pianist.